There is nothing else like an unhappy woman.

 An unhappy woman can wield a major weapon.
 She can run a whole operation.
 She can get the job done.
 And, when it is done, anything living remaining in the room is likely stripped to the bone, entirely and comprehensively exhausted, and at a loss to know why.

 Nine times out of ten, the last to know is the woman, herself.
 She does not recognize who she is or what she has become.
 She only sees the image she is hell-bent on projecting to the world.
-If you find yourself in her trajectory, stop.
-Consider your options.
+If you find yourself in her trajectory, stop; consider your options.
 Then, move.

 In fact, keep moving.
 You might move toward her, with your arms outstretched.
 You might gather her to yourself.
 If you have anything in your heart that is driven to comfort, to compassion, to healing, proceed in her direction.
 But, prepare to be pricked.

 If you need to turn away, do so with courage; in the end, the best course of action is always the one which hurts the fewest among us.
-And, unlike any angry man who has ever raged across the terrain of civilization, an unhappy woman has the capacity to destroy the human spirit in a single instant.
+Because, unlike any angry man who has ever raged across the terrain of civilization, an unhappy woman has the capacity to destroy the human spirit in a single instant.
 And, she can do so with just one word.

 © Ruth Ann Scanzillo